-At 31 December 2010, the Directors concluded that the fair value of certain available-for-sale financial assets which were stated at fair value in prior years cannot be reliably measured since there are no recent market transactions being undertaken between knowledgeable, willing parties on an arm's length basis and future cash flows available from the available-for-sale financial assets cannot be determined reliably.
-Accordingly, the available-for-sale financial assets are stated at cost as at 31 December 2010.
-Related investment revaluation reserve of HK\$5,463,000 was reversed and recognised in other comprehensive loss for the year ended 31 December 2010.
+At 31 December 2010, the Directors concluded that the fair value of certain available-for-sale financial assets which were stated at fair value in prior years could not be reliably measured since there were no recent market transactions between knowledgeable, willing parties on an arm's length basis and future cash flows available from the available-for-sale financial assets could not be determined reliably.
+Accordingly, certain available-for-sale financial assets are stated at cost as at 31 December 2010.

-22 DEBTORS, PREPAYMENTS AND DEPOSITS
+23. DEBTORS, PREPAYMENTS, DEPOSITS AND OTHER RECEIVABLE